-All ISU students, spouses, domestic partners, as well as Lincoln College students who have paid the ISU Student Health Service fee are eligible.
+All ISU students, spouses, domestic partners who have paid the ISU Student Health Service fee are eligible.
 Students do not have to purchase the Student Health Insurance in order to use the pharmacy.
-Over-the-counter items can be purchased by ISU faculty/staff.

 Yes.
 For covered conditions (please see the Student Health Insurance brochure), ISU Student Health Insurance does help pay for prescriptions.